 - Next meeting TBA

 - Fall of each year – Hay King Contest and Educational program TBA

-The 2016-2017 Oregon Hay Directories have arrived.
+The 2020-2021 Oregon Hay Directories are available.
 The hay directory is published by the Oregon Hay and Forage Association (Ph: 541-447-6228).
-The hay directories are sent out to most all of the dairies and some feed stores in Oregon, and northern California, as well as to OHFA producer and industry members.
-This year OHFA purchased a mailing list of 900 Oregon haygrowers from a data service and mailed to all of them, too.
+The hay directories are sent out to the dairies in Oregon and Washington, the Oregon Quarter Horse Association, all of the hay growers in Oregon, most of the equestrian facilities in Oregon, as well as to OHFA producer and industry members.
 If you have not received a copy or want extras, call.
 If you would be interested in advertising in the next directory, please contact directory designer, Mary Hyde, 541 883-7456 or firstname.lastname@example.org.

 What is Hay Worth?

 Wondering what the price of hay is whether you are buying or selling?
 Especially if you are raising and selling hay, you may want to get in on the weekly call from USDA Market News Service, Moses Lake, WA.
 The C.O. hay market report can be freely accessed at the home page: http://www.ams.usda.gov/mnreports/ml_gr313.txt

 or if you want to go directly to the page to check on all of the different state markets, go to this web site: http://www.ams.usda.gov/AMSv1.0/ams.fetchTemplateData.do?template=TemplateN&navID=MarketNewsAndTransportationData&leftNav=MarketNewsAndTransportationData&page=LSMarketNewsPageHay